Reviews You Can Rely On

 Credit: Jediah Porter

 The Leatherman Skeletool KB is the only knife we have tested that has a one-handed opening but is not designed to be ambidextrous.
 Its thumb hole is only accessible from one side.
-Right-handers will have no problem with it.
-Lefties will have to adjust.
-Finally, a finger flick opening is unique, inherently ambidextrous, and operates a little less intuitively than the other options.
-You will find a finger-flick opening on the Zero Tolerance and as an option to open the Kershaw Leek.
+Right-handers will have no problem with it; lefties will have to adjust.
+Finally, a finger flick opening using a flipper on the back of the blade is inherently ambidextrous, fast, and accessible, ultimately one of our favorite options.
+Flipper knives include the Zero Tolerance 0450, Elementum II, and Leek, among others.

 The Link's thumb rise is well suited to give continuous cutting pressure, and the handle is comfortable and sits fully in your hand.
 This knife is meant to be used all day, everyday.